hazelcast/hazelcast-jet-reference-manual/docs/070_Sources_And_Sinks/02_Implementing_Custom_Sources_and_Sinks/00_Sources.md

 in the cluster and a `ProcessorSupplier` is created for each member.
 3. The `ProcessorSupplier` for each member is serialized and sent to that member.
-4. Each member will call their own `ProcessorSupplier` with the correct count parameter, which corresponds to the `localParallelism` setting of that vertex.
+4. Each member will call its own `ProcessorSupplier` with the correct `count` parameter, which corresponds to the `localParallelism` setting of that vertex.